Callaway Gardens: Chapel

 Situated on the shore of Falls Creek Lake, the Ida Cason Callaway Memorial Chapel was built to honor Cason J. Callaway's mother.
 It was dedicated on April 12, 1962 by Dr. Norman Vincent Peale, "to the glory of God, and in loving memory of Ida Cason Callaway."

 Constructed using regional materials such as fieldstone quartz, massive pine beams and a slate roof, it was inspired by Gothic architecture.
 The stained glass windows depict a forest through the four seasons.

+The chapel was rededicated in 1990.

-A majestic Möller pipe organ is used for seasonal concerts, weekend services during the Summer & at Christmas, plus weekend afternoons from 2-4pm.
+A majestic Möller pipe organ is used for seasonal concerts, weekend services during the Summer and at Christmas, plus weekend afternoons from 2 to 4 PM.
 Randall Smith has been the principal organist at the Chapel since 2008.
 The pipe tower on the right side of the chapel has 1,229 organ pipes.
 The chapel is a popular location for small wedding ceremonies but seats only 50 people.

+Former attractions

 Vegetable Garden

 Mr. Cason's Vegetable Garden was started in 1960 and named for Cason Callaway after his death in 1961.
 He said, "This is going to be the most productive 7½ acres, with the largest number of varieties of fruits and vegetables in the Southeast."
 The goal was to provide a demonstration garden that would show visitors how and what to grow in their own gardens.
 As of 1965, the garden provided much of the produce for restaurants serving Callaway Gardens.

 The attraction was the location for years of television shows about growing vegetable gardens, most notably the southern edition of The Victory Garden on PBS.
+The Home Demonstration Garden was honored by Barbara Bush in 1990 with a National Landscape Award.